cpfaff/cafe/README.md

 ### General

-Ecology has become a data intensive science where researchers integrate data across spatial and temporal scales in order ot answer questions of global interest.
-An efficient data annotation and discovery mechanism is crucial to support researchers finding relevant data to anser their questions more easily.
+Ecology has become a data intensive science where researchers integrate data across spatial and temporal scales in order to answer questions of global interest.
+An efficient data annotation and discovery mechanism is crucial to support researchers finding relevant data to answer their questions more easily.
 This GitHub repository serves as a platform for the development of a standard that provides an annotation tool of ecological data.
 The standard consists of a vocabulary in form of an SKOS thesaurus and a XML schema.